|

 - A very tiny fraction of available land is used.

 - They lamented the 3000 acres to be used to build the highway.
-Then, a farmer said it would reduce the utility of his 3500-acre farm.
+Then, a farmer said it

-One farm is larger than the total area used for the highway!
+would reduce the utility of his 3500-acre farm.
+One farm is larger than the total area used

 - Farmers can't make money because too much farmland is producing crops.

-- All other routes, including US 41, use up more wetland.
+- All other routes, including US-41, use up more wetland.

 - Opponents claim the road will cause more fuel to be used, but: